Travel Guides Crafted by Experienced Archaeologists & Historians

 Best Places to See Lavender Fields in Provence for History Buffs

 There are so many reasons for culturally minded travellers to visit Julius Caesar’s Province of Rome.
 The regions’ distinctive landscape has many archaeological and historical attractions, including some of the best preserved Roman buildings found anywhere today in what was the Roman Empire.
 Provence is also well known for its lavender fields, from small patches of cultivated land to vast swathes of purple that stretch into the distance.
 And some of these are next to some of the region’s most interesting and picturesque historical sites.
-For those who want to combine botany with history, Thomas shares his tips on where and when to see the best lavender fields in Provence.
+For those who want to combine botany with history, I share my tips on where and when to see the best lavender fields in Provence.

 Lavender comes from the Latin verb lavare, to wash.
 Romans not only used the plant’s essential oil to scent their soaps they also liked to use it in their bathing water.
 They also recognised the plant’s medicinal qualities, and used lavender to fight insomnia, back ache and as an antiseptic.
 Something that carried on into the Medieval period.
 Lavenders were women who took in washing.
 But it was not until the 19th century that lavender began to be cultivated in Provence.
 And over the decades lavender farming developed into an industry that has shaped our image of the region.